Own-Data-Privateer/hoardy-adb/README.md

 ### abarms ls

-List contents of an Android Backup file similar to how `tar -tvf` would do, but this will also show Android Backup file version and compression flags.
+List contents of an Android Backup file similar to how `tar -tvf` would do, but this will also show Android Backup file version, compression, and encryption parameters.

 - positional arguments:
   - `INPUT_AB_FILE`